daveshap/GATO_Framework/README.md

-# GATO_Framework
+# Global Alignment Taxonomy Omnibus (GATO) Framework

-Global Alignment Taxonomy Omnibus
+Version controlled list of GATO Framework publications to download at your convenience.